-- Choose the type of wavy line you want to place. - ☐ Type the wave length.
-In the case of the sine wave curve, this is the length of a full up-and-down 'S' wave. - ☐ Type of wave height, or amplitude. - ☐ Choose Accordion if you want the wave length to be adjusted in an accordion-like manner with your mouse movement.
-If you turn this off, then the wave length specified will be rigidly followed. - ☐ If the To Scale option is selected, the dimensions will be to the drawing scale, if not they will be an on-paper size. - ☐ Use the popup menu for a number of preset choices.
+- □ Choose the type of wavy line you want to place. - □ Type the wave length.
+In the case of the sine wave curve, this is the length of a full up-and-down 'S' wave. - U Type of wave height, or amplitude. - □ Choose Accordion if you want the wave length to be adjusted in an accordion-like manner with your mouse movement.
+If you turn this off, then the wave length specified will be rigidly followed. - □ If the To Scale option is selected, the dimensions will be to the drawing scale, if not they will be an on-paper size. - Use the popup menu for a number of preset choices.

-To Select the Wavy Line tool: Select the Wavy Line tool from the WildTools palette.
-Place the cursor in the drawing at a location will represent the starting point of the line.
-Press the mouse button.
-Drag away from the starting point.
+To use the Wavy Line tool:

+- □ Select the Wavy Line tool from the WildTools palette. - Place the cursor in the drawing at a location will represent the starting point of the line.
+Press the mouse button. - □ Drag away from the starting point.
 As you move the mouse, the line will follow the mouse.

 Press the Shift key to constrain the angle of the line.

 You may press the Option key to toggle the presentation of the wavy line.
 This only applies to some of the wavy line shapes.
-For more information, see 'Basic Concepts-Option-Toggling'. \triangle You may tab into the Edit Window to edit the length and angle of the wavy line.
-Release the mouse button to complete the line. e wavy line will be placed in the drawing. place a wavy line using an existing line or rectangle in the wing: Select the Wavy Line tool from the WildTools palette.
-Press and hold down the Option key.
-The cursor will change to a Picklefork cursor.
-Click on a line, rectangle or rotated rectangle.
-AVVVVV it v dra e wavy line will be placed in the drawing.
-If you click on a line, vill use the length of the line in the same way that you would w a wavy line.
-In the case of a rectangle, it will adjust the wave ght to fill the narrow width of the rectangle.
-Converting Lines to Wavy Lines The Wavy Line tool can be used to convert a line to a wavy line.
-To convert a line to a wavy line: Select the Wavy Line tool from the WildTools palette.
+For more information, see 'Basic Concepts-Option-Toggling'.

+- $\triangle$ You may tab into the Edit Window to edit the length and angle of the wavy line. - □ Release the mouse button to complete the line.

+The wavy line will be placed in the drawing.

+To place a wavy line using an existing line or rectangle in the drawing:

+- Select the Wavy Line tool from the WildTools palette. - Press and hold down the Option key.
+The cursor will change to a Picklefork cursor. - □ Click on a line, rectangle or rotated rectangle.

+The wavy line will be placed in the drawing.
+If you click on a line, it will use the length of the line in the same way that you would draw a wavy line.
+In the case of a rectangle, it will adjust the wave height to fill the narrow width of the rectangle.

+Converting Lines to Wavy Lines

+The Wavy Line tool can be used to convert a line to a wavy line.

+To convert a line to a wavy line:

+- Select the Wavy Line tool from the WildTools palette. - □ Press and hold down the Shift and Option keys.
+The cursor will change to a Yin-Yang cursor. - □ Click on a line.